 From January 2005 through July 2015:

-- Motor vehicle theft clearance rates were higher than those of comparable cities, but varied depending on the location of the theft and whether the theft was completed.
+- Robbery clearance rates were higher than those of comparable cities, but varied depending on the location of the crime and the demographics of the victim.